jelix/authentication-module/docs/en/authcore.md

 ; name of the session handler used to store session data for authentication sessionHandler=php

+; action to redirect to when displaying the login page whereas the user is ; already authenticated.
+Typical action: the action of the home page signInAlreadyAuthAction=

 [sessionauth]
 ; action to redirect to when authentication is needed and the user is not authenticated missingAuthAction=